adamlazz/rsink/README.md

 ## Profiles

 The `profiles` directory contains files that create different sets of options for `rsync` to use.
-The profiles name is the name of the file.
+The profile's name is the name of the file.
 For example, the `dump` profile uses the following options:

 ```
 a   # archive